Phoenix-ComputerCraft/CCKit2/README.md

 When loading CCKit2 classes, use `LuaWrappers.import` instead of `require`, as it returns a more manageable module format than the one that TypeScript exports.

+To create a class, use `local MyClass = LuaWrappers.class("MyClass", super, fields)`.
+The second argument is the base class to extend from (`nil` if there is none), and the third is a table of methods and fields in the class.
+The fields table holds methods of the class directly, as well as descriptors (defined as tables with a `get` and optional `set` function inside), and default values to set for certain properties.
+The `____constructor` field is the constructor for the class.
+All methods must take a `self` parameter before other parameters.

+To construct an instance of a class, call `LuaWrappers.new` with the class + any arguments to pass to the constructor.
+If you want to check if an object is an instance of a class, call `LuaWrappers.instanceOf(obj, class)`.

 ### 3. Basic Template
 Here's a barebones template program to demonstrate the structure of a CCKit2 application.